JMorris1575/christmas17/docs/building.rst

         GiftList.as_view(),
         name='gift_list'),

-I tried ``redirect('gift_list`) and that worked -- except that most of the Select buttons were still active.
+I tried ``redirect('gift_list')`` and that worked -- except that most of the Select buttons were still active.
 That may be a problem in the ``gift_list.html`` template however.

 Actually, it may be a problem elsewhere.
 Using the ``/admin/`` page to check the UserProfile I found that nothing was